simbiotica/SimbioticaCartoDBBundle/Resources/doc/annotations.rst

 Annotations
 ===========

-If you wish to syncronize your local entities with CartoDB, you can do so using annotations
+If you wish to synchronize your local entities with CartoDB, you can do so using annotations

 WARNING